 A field of seven went to the post for the A.J.C.
 Derby in 1960 with Persian Lyric a warm favourite.
 Just in the black, Persian Lyric headed Wenona Girl, with Sky High, the only other runner under double figures.
 How had this son of Persian Book come to dominate the market over his two great contemporaries?
 All three principals had found their way into the Derby field in just the same three traditional lead-up races viz. the Hobartville Stakes, Canterbury Guineas and Rosehill Guineas.
 In each race the trio filled the placings, Wenona Girl winning the first and the last contests while Persian Lyric ran a race record in taking out the Canterbury Guineas after making a long run around the outside of the field.
 This performance together with his pedigree led many to believe the baldy-faced chestnut held a mortgage on the Derby – that was until his upset loss to the filly in the Rosehill Guineas, which that year was run at Randwick while a new members’ grandstand, the Hill Stand, was being constructed at the suburban course.

 In the Rosehill Guineas, jockey Ray Selkrig had chartered an uncharacteristically maladroit course on Persian Lyric, having the colt way out of his ground in the early stages of the race, although there were mitigating circumstances.
-It may seem unduly harsh to sack a jockey for one ordinary ride, but it is an owner’ prerogative; it was a prerogative that Jack Mandel, a difficult man to please, chose to exercise on this occasion.
-Selkrig, who had been associated with the colt from his earliest barrier trials, came to regard the lost ride as his single greatest disappointment in racing.
-It was in winning the Rosehill Guineas that Wenona Girl convinced McCarten that she was even better than the great Sweet Chime, a filly that he had prepared for the fillies’ classics in the early post-war years.
+It may seem unduly harsh to sack a jockey for one ordinary ride, but it is an owner’s prerogative; it was a prerogative that Jack Mandel, a leading bookmaker and a difficult man to please, chose to exercise on this occasion.
+Selkrig, who had been associated with the colt from his earliest barrier trials, was in a state of righteous indignation over the sacking and came to regard the lost ride as his single greatest disappointment in racing.
+In winning the Rosehill Guineas, Wenona Girl convinced McCarten that she was even better than the great Sweet Chime, a filly that he had prepared for the fillies’ classics in the early post-war years.
 Sky High had lost caste after failing to win in three appearances, each time endeavouring to lead all the way, and many doubted the credentials of this son of Star Kingdom over the classic distance.

 The race was a triumph for leading Sydney bookmaker, Jack Mandel, who had bred the winner and raced him in partnership with his wife, and their daughter, Mrs H. Abbott.
-Offered at the Sydney Yearling Sales, the son of Persian Book had, fortunately for Mandel, failed to meet his reserve.
+Offered at the Newmarket Yearling Sales, the bidding on the son of Persian Book only reached 2700 guineas – below Mandel’s reserve – and the bookmaker-breeder decided to retain the colt.
 I think it was Banjo Patterson who observed: “that in the racing game all men are equal, with bookmakers having a shade of the odds”.
 Mandel’s retention of Persian Lyric bears out the truth of that observation.
 Rarely impressive in his trackwork, the Derby winner was a striking chestnut with the laidback temperament that enabled him to stay the mile-and-a-half.
 In winning, the colt compensated his owners for the bad luck that had dogged Prince Darius, three seasons earlier.
 A leading figure within Tattersalls for many years, Mandel was one of those purveyors of prices – Jack Shaw and Ken Ranger were others – who extended his association with the racecourse beyond the betting ledger and into breeding and ownership as well.
 Jack Mandel first registered his colours in 1939 and in March of that year he bought St Andrew, a yearling colt by Gay Lothario, for 700 guineas at the Victorian Yearling Sales.
 St Andrew proved a more than useful racehorse and as a two-year-old was thought of highly enough to take across to Melbourne for the V.R.C.
 Maribyrnong Plate.
 Later as a four-year-old, he strung together a hat-trick of wins for Mandel during winter racing in Queensland culminating in the valuable Q.T.C.
 Metropolitan Handicap when he beat Abspear by a head.

 Persian Book wasn’t a particularly well-credentialed stallion, but Lyrical Lass just happened to nick with him and produced two fine sons; but for Tulloch, she would have had the distinction of being the mother of two Derby winners.
 I find it fascinating that Persian Book was a stallion that clearly did nick with certain mares; he only got twelve individual winners of principal races in Australia, and yet half of them came from just three mares.
 Castanea and Even Better were both by Persian Book from the mare, Spring Frolic; and Jane Hero and Scenic’s Gift were from the mare, Golden Hero.
 I can’t think of a similar example from that period where a stallion enjoyed such success with different sets of full brothers or sisters at the highest level on the Turf from relatively limited opportunities.